FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/digital/index.md

 ## It WORKS!!!

+[Need to do this up for the SSTuino II]

 Now, let us connect our SSTuino like this:

 >**NOTE:** To prevent damage to your computer or the components, please **do not connect the SSTuino II to your LD or any power supply** when you are wiring up your circuit!